Adult Programs & Services

 Our staff can help you find the perfect book; we can also show you how to download a new issue of your favorite magazine at one of our eLibrary help sessions, teach you to sew, or encourage you to try something new like decoupage, 3D printing, or Pilates.
 We host game nights and social events for adults, and we show our Albany Pride with our local history programs and tours.
 We also partner with numerous organizations to offer programs that empower adults, like small business start-up workshops, legal and financial consultations, high school equivalency classes, homeowner workshops, and much more!

 Below is just a sampling of what we offer all year round at all seven of our neighborhood branches.
-Check out our online calendar or our program guide for the complete schedule and program descriptions!
+Check out our online calendar or our latest program guide for the complete schedule and program descriptions!

 Arts, Crafts, & Creativity